 Find out more about the books and the author here: Marie Lu

-This reading tips is my favorite dystopian of all times, the Legend Trilogy by Marie Lu.
-It’s also my favorite Marie Lu series (I have yet to read Warcross though).
-What looks like a standard dystopian format at first glance is turned into something utterly fantastic.
-The character-driven story told from two perspectives, the commanding narrative and all the emotions, smart thoughts and creative world building makes this series completely unique.
+The Legend trilogy by Marie Lu is probably my favorite dystopian of all times.
+What looked like a standard dystopian format at first glance turned into something utterly fantastic.
+The character-driven story told from two perspectives, the commanding narrative and all the emotions, smart thoughts and creative world building made this series completely unique.

 What makes it so special is the strong characters and the focus on their separate problems, not so much on the hero-parts.
 As for the plot, it takes place in what was once the western United States, but is now home to the Republic, a nation perpetually at war with its neighbors.
 Born into an elite family in one of the Republic's wealthiest districts, fifteen-year-old June is a prodigy being groomed for success in the Republic's highest military circels.
 Born into the slums, fifteen-year-old Day is the country's most wanted criminal.
 But his motives may not be as malicious as they seem.
 So yes, the story does have a lot of the typical dystopian settings with an evil dictator, military control, and special, supertalented teens who protests against the roles assigned to them by a test, but the book is still very different from other dystopian stories.
 Marie Lu’s writing and the way the story was told made it feel completely unique.
 Mostly because of the amazing characters.

-I also love the way the love story develops and how the main focus was not really on the action plot but on the characters facing their own personal problems in the midst of the rebelling going on.
-The way June and Day struggle emotionally with their feelings, for each other and for the loss of their families, and the way their characters mature and grows during the story, made it very real and relatable.
+I also love the way the love story developed and how the main focus was not really on the action plot but on the characters facing their own personal problems in the midst of the rebelling going on.
+The way June and Day struggled emotionally with their feelings, for each other and for the loss of their families, and the way their characters matured and grew during the story, made it very real and relatable.
 As the story develops, June and Day both have to choose who to trust more and where their loyalties lay.
 The guilt and grief they both have to deal with really made my heart ache for them.

 I recommend this series with all my heart, it deserves all the buzz and more!
 It’s fast-paced, heart-breaking, compelling and utterly fantastic!